-Either we look towards the body design or control layout, both basses shows so much similarity.
-Although Yamaha’s bass is little heavier but still both models provide almost similar playing experience.
+Either we look towards the body design or control layout, both basses show so much similarity.
+Although Yamaha’s bass is a little heavier but still both models provide an almost similar playing experience.

 If we dive into the nitty-gritty of the specs, I find the GSR200 model beats TRBX174.
 From the versatility of the electronic system to the comfort of the neck profile, Ibanez offers ease in performance especially for a player who just started learning the bass.

 Here I’m putting the pros and cons side by side just to make your job even more easier:

 Phat II EQ Knob with Active Bass Boost

 It Required an Initial Setup

 As I mentioned at the beginning, When it comes to Ibanez GSR200 vs Yamaha TRBX174, there’s really no single winner. both of these basses are great options, and you certainly won’t go wrong with any of them.